Financial Support for Student-Led Projects

 Eligible candidates:

-Students and student teams enrolled in a Canadian Faculty of pharmacy or medicine during the 2025–2026 academic year are eligible to apply.
-Undergraduate and graduate students are encouraged to apply.
+Students and student teams enrolled in a Canadian pharmacy, medicine, or nursing program during the 2026–2027 academic year, at either the undergraduate or graduate level, are eligible to apply.

 Eligible expenses: